 Low Carb Latte Ingredients

-To make this delicious low carb pumpkin latte you'll need:
+To make this delicious low carb pumpkin latte, you'll need the following:

 - Coconut oil